- Home

 Weight: 15

-Fresh produce is available but organic and health-focused options are scarce.
+Fresh produce available but organic and specialty health foods are rare and expensive.

 💼 Work Environment